Leipzig University: Academics

 Today, the university has 14 faculties.
 With over 29,000 students, it is Saxony's second-largest university.
 There are now more than 150 institutes and the university offers 190 study programs leading to Bachelor's degrees, Master's degrees, Staatsexamen, Diplom (equivalent to master's degree) and Ph.D.s.

 The university offers a number of courses in English and other foreign languages, and there are several programs which have been specially designed for foreign students.
 Exchange partner universities include the universities of Arizona, Oklahoma, Houston, Alberta, Ohio, and Edinburgh.
-Traditionally contacts to universities in Eastern Europe and the Far East are strong as well, e.g. there are cooperations with leading institutions such as Moscow's Lomonosov University and Renmin University in Beijing.
+Traditionally contacts to universities in Eastern Europe and the Far East are strong as well.
+For example, there are cooperations with leading institutions such as Moscow's Lomonosov University and Renmin University in Beijing.